EricDeCoff/Apple-P12/README.md

 ![Image](./3-04.png)

 * Make sure the file format is a <b>“.p12”</b> and choose a filename and destination on your hard drive
+* Click <b>“Save”</b>

 ![Image](./3-05.png)

+Finally, you’ll be prompted to set a password – but leave these both blank